Step by step guide on how to install Windows 7 via Boot Camp on your Mac

 When the installation is complete Windows operating system will remain as primary OS, but it will reverse later, for now, let:

-a) Once in Windows 7, you will see all no major drivers are installed, be sure to change the screen and insert the installation disc of Mac OS X.
+a) Once in Windows 7, you will see all no major drivers are installed, be sure to change the screen resolution and insert the installation disc of Mac OS X.

 b) If you have the Snow Leopard DVD, go to Start, Computer and navigate to the folder Boot Camp.
 It runs the file “Setup.exe” and after opening continues with the installation.
 For changes to take effect you must restart.
 If you have downloaded the drivers from elsewhere, insert the DVD you burned and install the drivers from there.